 As a result, data and document collection and management, workflows and the entire analytical process will benefit.

-From June 2020, the FIAU will be differentiating between the type of reports submitted and the reporting entity would need to classify the report under the correct category since each report is handled differently:
+The goAML platform provides the functionality of differentiating between several report types.
+Thus, the reporting entity would need to classify the report under the correct category, since each report is handled differently:

 - STR – Suspicious transaction report;